Terms & Conditions

 6.5 We will send you invoices for any extra charges (plus VAT if this applies).

-6.6 You must pay each invoice due, within 30 days of the date of the invoice, to a bank account we have told you about in writing.
+6.6 You must pay each invoice due, within 30 days of the date of the invoice.
+We would prefer you to pay the invoice by making a payment to our bank account, but we also accept cheques and card payments.

 6.7 If you fail to make any payment due to us under the contract by the due date for payment, without affecting any of the action we can take under clause 8 (Ending the contract), the following will apply.